 Finding the best possible team to do the job without looking at their cultural background, age, gender, or other areas, except their skills, experience, and potential.

 Here again, you need to look widely.
-Finding the “right” person in a few minutes is not always the right thing to do.
+Finding the “right” person in a few minutes is not always right.

 The good thing is that If you have a diverse and inclusive team, you will be able to identify suitable candidates.

 And when you have found them, keep them motivated!

-This topic comes so often in my coaching.
+This topic comes up so often in my coaching.

 I often share that we cannot motivate people as they must devise their own goals and reasons to do the job.

 What we need to do is to “un-demotivate them”.
 This word doesn’t exist?
 Too bad, somebody should invent it!

 Would you like to see your teams being